numanjvd82/numanjvd82/README.md

 # Hey there, I'm Numan! 👋

-I'm a self-taught web developer with a passion for creating beautiful, responsive websites and web applications.
-My goal is to become a full-stack developer and to contribute more to open source projects.
+I'm a full-stack web developer with around 3 years of experience.
+I specialize in creating modern, responsive web applications that solve real-world problems.
+With expertise in both frontend and backend technologies, I've developed scalable and efficient solutions for various clients, including manufacturing resource planning (MRP) systems and password managers.
+I'm always looking for new opportunities to contribute to open-source projects and collaborate with the developer community.

 ## 💻 Technologies & Tools